 Not So Stable: Investor Perceptions or Mood

-In addition to understanding an investor’s stable characteristics when it comes to investing, advisors should also assess a client’s current feelings or mood about investing.
+In addition to understanding an investor’s stable characteristics, advisors should assess a client’s current feelings or mood about investing.
 We refer to this as risk perception, which can change frequently, depending on what’s happening in the markets or what happened in your client’s day.

 If you’re measuring investor personality, why do you need to measure investor perceptions?
 Advisors use this insight to demonstrate empathy and understanding when presenting an investment strategy or communicating that a change is needed.